isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 number systems.
 So let's instead build something a little more representative of
 numbers: the *natural numbers.* The natural numbers are those non-negative whole numbers that we use for counting: $0, 1, 2, 3, \dots$.
-Mathematicians describe this set of numbers by the "blackbord bolded" symbol `ℕ`, which is the notation we too will use.
+Mathematicians describe this set of numbers by the "blackboard bolded" symbol `ℕ`, which is the notation we too will use.

 The natural numbers are sometimes known as Peano numbers, named after Giuseppe